bhattlab/phanta/README.md

 ### Calculate Viral Lifestyle Statistics

 `post_pipeline_scripts/calculate_lifestyle_stats/lifestyle_stats.R` is an R script that can be used to calculate overall statistics about the lifestyles of the viruses present in each sample (e.g., abundance ratio of temperate to virulent phages).
-Calculations are based on per-species lifestyle predictions that were made using the tool BACPHLIP, for the database described in the preprint.
+Calculations are based on per-species lifestyle predictions that were made using the tool BACPHLIP, for the default database described in the preprint.
 These per-species predictions are provided with the default database at `/database/species_name_to_vir_score.txt`.

 The necessary command-line arguments to the R script are, in order: